| Graduate Center | Graduate Council

 The Graduate Council has three main roles:

-One of the main responsibilities of the membership is to conduct an Exit Survey with clients who have just completed training in residential class or at home.
+One of the main responsibilities of the membership is to conduct a Post-Graduation Check-In with clients who have just completed training in residential class or at home.
 Council members enjoy speaking with new grads; it’s a time to share experiences and obtain valuable feedback on the training programs.
-New grads should receive a phone call from Council members within two months of receiving their new guide dogs.
+New grads should receive a phone call from a Council member within two months of receiving their new guide dogs.

 If you would like to contact the Grad Council please email us at gebgradcouncil@gmail.com or you may email individual members.
 Refer to their greetings and contact information below or a downloadable Word document is available here.